omyro/terraform-jenkins/README.md

 `terraform init`

-Then, check if the syntax of your main.tf is correct by running the following command:
+Then, check if the syntax of your main.tf file is correct by running the following command:

 `terraform validate`